Nursing Application Process

 - Candidates must bring a photo id and their ATI ID – candidates without this information will not be admitted into the test session.
 To find your ID, log into your account at atitesting.com.
 On the Student Home tab under My Account, click on the Go button to view your information.
 Late admission into the test session is not permitted; please arrive at least 15 minutes prior to scheduled test administration time.

 TEAS testing will be administered on the NMCC Campus for NMCC nursing applicants only on the following dates.
 Tests will be administered at the Testing Center, located in the A.K.
 Christie building Admissions Suite.
-NMCC TEAS Test Dates:
+NMCC TEAS Test Dates for 2018: